-MetalTek’s depth of experience in austenitizing, quenching, tempering, annealing, and case hardening over hundreds of alloy grades help us meet customer specifications.
+MetalTek’s depth of experience in austenitizing, quenching, tempering, and annealing over hundreds of alloy grades help us meet customer specifications.
 This heat treatment expertise combined with our metallurgy capabilities allows MetalTek to deliver the specific material properties that our customers need.

 Vacuum Heat Treatment

-Oxygen can cause undesirable properties such as discoloration.
-Heat treating in a high-temperature vacuum furnace removes these properties.
-An inert gas (typically Argon) replaces oxygen, and the part is heated to achieve the desired material properties.
+Heat treating in a high-temperature vacuum furnace prevents adverse effects such as discoloration that occur due to the presence of oxygen.
+In vacuum heat treatment, air (and oxygen) is removed from the furnace to create a vacuum.
+The part may be heated in the vacuum with or without an inert gas (typically Argon) to achieve the desired properties while protecting the part’s surface.
 As in traditional heat treatment, the metal is quickly cooled.
-Advantages of vacuum heat treatment include improved material strength, high thermal efficiency, and no oxidation, decarbonization, or carbon.
+Advantages of vacuum heat treatment include improved material strength, high thermal efficiency, and no oxidation, decarburization, or carburization.